rizfahma/rizdotkim/src/content/blog/goodbye-wp/index.md

 3. Make it pleasing to see (simple, yet not boring)

 Yet, somehow no matter how much I customize it as simple as I could, it still went down sometimes.

+In order to prevent downtimes which could be caused by security issues, I had to update both the Linux OS and related libraries, as well as the WP plugins across several blogs I maintained.

+Sometimes I could easily find time for that, but sometimes I couldn't do so.

+Each update should be good for the blogs, but sometimes unpredictable things could happen too.

+I could not know all the details happen on every updates.

 <u>**Spam Comments**</u>